 As I watched Game 1 on Wednesday evening, DO IT NOW resonated so strongly that I started to look for tickets online.
 Determined, I explored every possible option to acquire tickets without having to sell one of my grandkids to get them!!

-Not only did I go to the game, I surprised my oldest grandson with a ticket – the absolute BEST gift I’ve given anyone in Week 4.
-The entire adventure was a last-minute escapade and a direct result of the work of Master Key and the emphasis of the DO IT NOW habit.
+Not only did I go to the game, I surprised my oldest grandson with a ticket – the absolute BEST gift I’ve given anyone on the spur of the moment!
+The entire adventure was a last-minute escapade and a direct result of developing DO IT NOW habit.
 Attending the game was an awesome experience, and sharing it with Zach was absolutely priceless.
 We left the game exhilarated in spite of the final score.
 We shopped for a souvenir shirt, and took two subway lines back to South Station to take the train.

 And now for the rest of the story….

 By the time we got to the train station, the last train had left!
 As a matter of fact, the entire station was about to close!
 In the excitement, I had written down the times that Zach and I had to take the train and the subways TO the game, not FROM the game – uh oh!
-I never confirmed that the trains ran later on game nights just like the subway.
-I am working on my new habit of better planning to prevent poor performance!
+I never confirmed that the trains ran later on game nights just like the subway did.
+I guess it is time to work on a new habit of better due dilligence!

 I went to dinner with some female friends this evening.
 The wine and conversation flowed freely.
-It is interesting to observe that we are all more alike than we are different.
-Most people on the planet are interested in better lives.
+Dinner exemplified the points of a class that I am taking.
+For instance, it was interesting to observe how my friends and I are more alike than we are different.
+I realize that these women are my friends.
+Yes, I know that like attracts like.
+However, I believe most people on the planet share the same similarities.
+Most of us are interested in better lives.
 The variable is just HOW focused, passionate, and conscious we are of what we want.
 In my humble opinion, many of us as women tend to focus on everyone else before we take care of ourselves.
 Maybe the tendency is hard-wired into our DNA.
 Perhaps as we get older, we FINALLY start thinking more about what WE want and not what everyone in our lives needs or wants.

 But I digress…